peiche/cover/README.md

 2. **Can I change the font size?**
    Cover does not allow you to change the default font size.
 I recommend creating a child theme before making changes to the theme.

+3. **I am receiving an error in the Customizer, what should I do?**
+   Disable any caching plugins that you may have activated.

 ##Contribute

 If you see something wrong, or you want to improve on what I've got here, feel free to submit an issue or create a pull request.